-Performance Management and Development System Assessment of effectiveness and efficiency AVM conducts a biannual Performance Review and Development Planning (PRDP) process for all of its permanent staff.
-100% of active AVM permanent staff had their performance reviewed and forward-looking key objectives and development plans set on or before 18 June 2021.
-The process, which also incorporates a 'pulse survey' of workplace culture, was most recently undertaken in May-June 2021.
-Instantaneous feedback was also provided on a 'shift by shift' basis to all casual Event Staff.
-100% of all instances of extraordinary performance by Event Staff were reported for acknowledgement, career advancement planning, skills-development training and/or formal performance improvement processes.
-In line with AVM's Training & Development Plan coming out of the above process, targeted employee professional development is delivered across a broad range of disciplines throughout the year.
-All priority 1 and 2 professional development activities (there are four priority levels) were programmed and delivered throughout the year.
-In addition, there were 13,904 instances of training completions related to a broad range of WHS, Compliance, Emergency Management, Active Armed Offender, Safe Work Method Statements (SWMS), Cultural Awareness, Disability Awareness, Liquor Licensing, Mental Health First Aid, Warden, 'ICAC', 'Public Sector Code of Ethics' and customer service / brand values related modules.
-As all AVM venues operated under SA Health approved COVID Management Plans, a comprehensive suite of mandatory COVID-19 comprehensive suite of mandatory COVID-19 compliance training was efficiently developed and rolled-out to all Event Staff prior to them being permitted to return to the workplace from late 2020.
+Performance Management and Development System Assessment of effectiveness and efficiency AVM conducts a biannual Performance Review and Development Planning (PRDP) process for all of its permanent staff.The process, which also incorporates a 'pulse survey' of workplace culture, was most recently undertaken in May-June 2022.
+100% of active AVM permanent staff had their performance reviewed and forward-looking key objectives and development plans set on or before 24 June 2022.
+100% of all instances of extraordinary performance (good or bad) by Event Staff were reported for acknowledgement, career advancement planning, Instantaneous feedback was also provided on a 'shift by shift' basis to all casual Event Staff. skills-development training and/or formal performance improvement processes.
+AVM launched a new Learning Management System 'AVM Academy' that delivers 24/7 staff access to a comprehensive 'Learning on Demand' professional development content library.
+It also provides the base platform for the delivery of all in-house delivered induction, WHS and mandatory compliance training.
+All priority 1 and 2 professional development activities (there are four priority levels) were programmed and delivered to staff throughout the year.
+In total, there were 23,000 training completions relating to 2,000 courses covering an extensive range of topics.
+The most common being AVM Corporate Induction & Refresher Training, WHS for Workers and Managers, Emergency Management, Active Armed Offender, Bomb Threats, Safe Work Method Statements (SWMS), Cultural Awareness, Disability Awareness, Liquor Licensing, Mental Health First Aid, Warden, Chemical Exposure, 'ICAC', 'Public Sector Code of Ethics' and other customer service, leadership and brand values related modules.